mozancetin/LoL-Match-Accepter-and-Lane-Picker/README.md

 3. Pip kurulu değilse kurulum videoma bakabilirsiniz: [Video](https://youtu.be/7t4xIIpV_BY).

-    If Pip is not installed, you can check my installation video: [Video] (https://youtu.be/7t4xIIpV_BY).
+    If Pip is not installed, you can check my installation video: [Video](https://youtu.be/7t4xIIpV_BY).

 <br/>
 <br/>